-- The location and street address of the proposed service; and - Plans prepared by a building practitioner showing the location of: - All buildings, structures, outdoor play and shaded areas; - Location of entry and exits; - Location of toilets and hand washing facilities; - Floor plan showing unencumbered indoor and outdoor spaces; and - Calculations verifying regulated space requirements.
+- The location and street address of the proposed service; and - Plans prepared by a building practitioner showing the location of: - All buildings, structures, outdoor play and shaded areas; - Location of entry and exits; - Location of toilets and hand washing facilities; - Floor plan showing unencumbered indoor and outdoor spaces; and - Calculations verifying regulated space requirements. - A right to occupy (See Policy 6.7 Occupancy Agreement)

-As part of the service approval process, a Nominated Supervisor for the service must be delegated, in writing and with their consent, to the regulatory authority (see Policy 10.6 - Service Supervisor Certificate).
+As part of the service approval process, a Nominated Supervisor for the service must be delegated providing written consent to perform in this role (see Policy 10.6).
+A notification must be made to the Regulatory Authority about the Nominated Supervisor/s (see Policy 10.33).

-Whilst the service provides, or aims to provide, regular child care to school age children, the Approved Provider and the Nominated Supervisor/Coordinator are jointly responsible to ensure that the service will not operate at any time if some person or body does not hold a current approval in respect of the service.
+Whilst the service provides, or aims to provide, education and care for school age children, the Approved Provider and the Nominated Supervisor are jointly responsible to ensure that the service will not operate at any time if some person or body does not hold a current approval in respect of the service.

-Whilst the service is approved to provide child care, the Approved Provider/ and the Nominated Supervisor/Coordinator are jointly responsible to ensure that:
+The Approved Provider/ and the Nominated Supervisor are jointly responsible to ensure that:

-- The service complies at all times with the specific conditions of the approval applicable to the service; - The approval is renewed and kept current in accordance with the legislation; and - The relevant current Provider Approval and Service Approval is kept on display at the service whenever child care is being provided.
+The service complies at all times with the specific conditions of the approval applicable to the service;

+The approval is renewed (by way of payment of annual fee) and kept current in accordance with the legislation; and

+The relevant current Provider Approval and Service Approval is to be kept on display at the service whenever the service is provided education and care to children.

-10.6 Service Supervisor Certificate Policy
+10.6 Nominated Supervisor Policy